Blackgaurd/AlphaBot/Actions.md

-learn how to bookmark places
+Need to learn how to bookmark places.

 Events:
 - On Ready